TNT (roller coaster): Ride experience

 Riders are first chainlifted up to a height of 17 meters and then a drop occurs that speeds riders up to 67kmh.
 The ride then goes through a tunnel before turning, giving some riders airtime.
-The rollercoaster then goes through a hole in a wall and flies above the station, before doing a bunnyhop before the end of the ride.
+The coaster then goes through a hole in a wall and flies above the station, before doing a bunny hop before the end of the ride.

 Reception

 The ride has been well-received and has been described as an "exciting, yet family-friendly, ride".
-It has a rating of 4 stars on Parkz.com and a rating of 3.9 on Captain Coaster.
+It has a rating of 4 stars on Parkz.com.
 Critics have noted that there is a small capacity and the ride is too short, but it does not stop people riding the coaster.
 Critics have also noted that the coaster is smooth, fun and has comfy seating.